dafny-lang/dafny/docs/HowToFAQ/Errors-Refinement.md

 }
 ```

 There are restrictions on what can be changed in a refinement.
-In particular, a basic charaacteristic like the number of type parameters
+In particular, a basic characteristic like the number of type parameters
 may not change for any declaration.